plausible/website/_posts/2020-04-08-why-you-should-stop-using-google-analytics-on-your-website.md

 Here's what Google [says](https://policies.google.com/technologies/partner-sites?hl=en-US) on how they use information from sites that use their products:

-> "Google uses the information shared by sites and apps to deliver our services, maintain and improve them, develop new services, measure the effectiveness of advertising, protect against fraud and abuse, and personalize content and ads you see on Google and on our partners’ sites and apps".
+> Google uses the information shared by sites and apps to deliver our services, maintain and improve them, develop new services, measure the effectiveness of advertising, protect against fraud and abuse, and personalize content and ads you see on Google and on our partners’ sites and apps.

 ## It's a bloated script that affects your site speed